slobworks/Nightshade-ISA/README.md

 - 0.8b2: Changed LM334SM to the _much_ cheaper LM334M.
 - 0.8c: Pretty heavy tweak-up of both layout, ground pours, and placement of 75 ohm termination resistors following feedback from TmEE, Jorge and others.
 Thanks everyone who spoke up to help.
 Also re-added DPAK LF50 regulator for the RAMDAC, and yes, it is optional if you want to pinch pennies on the dollar - just remember to only populate R22 if you're **not** using a regulator.
 If you're installing the regulator, leave R22 **OPEN**.
+- 0.8c1: Changed ROM footprint to an SMD PLCC-32 socket, and had to re-space stuff around it to make it fit.
+This looks like it ought to work: https://www.digikey.com/en/products/detail/amphenol-cs-fci/69802-132LF/2023294

 Other people's stuff I've used:
 - PLCC-32 footprint from KiCAD (SchrodingersGat ?): https://github.com/KiCad/Housings_LCC.pretty/blob/master/PLCC-32_SMD-Socket.kicad_mod